12 Sep Top Five Thoracic Mobility Drills to Improve Your Overhead Pressing

 Sidelying rotations make a great warm-up for anyone with a unilateral restriction and can be done without any equipment.

-Quadruped rotations have a distinct advantage because, with the use of therabands or resistance bands, I can actually load thoracic movement lightly.
-While I don’t always do this, I find loading the movement helps create a little stability in the spine and will help athletes “lock-in” any mobility gains they get a little better.
+Quadruped rotations have a distinct advantage because, with the use of resistance bands, we can actually load thoracic movement lightly.
+Loading the movement helps create a little stability in the spine and will help athletes “lock-in” any mobility gains they get a little better.

 Bench Thoracic Spine Extensions

-These do a great exercise to incorporate a little mobility into the long head of the triceps, as well as the shoulders and thoracic spine.
+These do a great exercise to incorporate a little mobility into the triceps, as well as the shoulders and thoracic spine.
 A partner can provide some overpressure by pushing between the shoulder blades for a further push into mobility restrictions.
+The following video explains how to change your set up to bias the upper back vs. the shoulders.

 Foam Roll With Weight